Georgia vs. Missouri NCAA Football Odds, Plays and Insights | November 6, 2021

 Georgia Stats and Trends

-- Georgia has six wins against the spread in eight games this season.
+- In Georgia's eight games this year, it has six wins against the spread.

 - Georgia's games this year have gone over the total in three out of eight opportunities (37.5%).

-- Georgia is 3-1 against the spread and 4-0 overall in games when it scores more than 36 points.
+- Georgia is 3-1 against the spread and 4-0 overall this season when the team puts up more than 36 points.

-- In games that Georgia piles up more than 475.5 yards, the team is 2-1 against the spread and 3-0 overall.
+- Georgia is 2-1 against the spread and 3-0 overall when the team churns out over 475.5 yards.

-- The Bulldogs have turned the ball over 10 times this season, one fewer than the Tigers have forced (11).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.